Can I Get Pregnant with Endometriosis? Fertility Specialist’s Advice on Natural & IVF Paths

 - Success Rates:

 Studies suggest that laparoscopic surgery increases conception rates, especially in cases of moderate to severe endometriosis.
+By cleaning up the pelvic environment, we can significantly improve your chances of conceiving naturally in the months following the procedure.

 2. IUI (Intrauterine Insemination)